clayfreeman/gpu-passthrough/README.md

 3. The [hardware identifier] of the given device (near the end between square brackets).

-In the case of our example GPU, we want to pass through devices `01:00.0` and `01:00.1`, the GPU and its associated audio controller for DisplayPort&trade;
+In the case of our example GPU, we want to pass through the devices with BDF identifiers `01:00.0` and `01:00.1`, the GPU and its associated audio controller for DisplayPort&trade; and HDMI&trade;.
-and HDMI&trade;.

 In the event that your target device(s) share a group with any other devices, you must passthrough those devices to the virtual machine as well (excluding any